-- 4. Students will not be allowed to participate in clinical education experiences unless they provide proof of the approved level of CPR certification. - 5.
+- 1. Students are required to obtain certification in professional level/healthcare provider Adult (one and two person)/Infant/Child/AED CPR at their own expense. - 2.
+Certification must be kept current for the length of time the students/clinical employee are enrolled in any clinical/fieldwork education experience. - 3.
+A copy of the official certification card must be submitted to the designated clinical/fieldwork coordinator by the date specified by each department. - 4.
+Students will not be allowed to participate in clinical/fieldwork education experiences unless they provide proof of the approved level of CPR certification. - 5.
 It is the responsibility of the students to be aware of the expiration date.
-They must submit a copy of the current CPR card to the designated clinical education coordinator prior to the respective expiration date.
-Failure to comply with these requirements will result in a delay in their clinical placement or removal from the clinical education site.
-If students are removed from the clinical education site and do not obtain clearance within the timeline designates by department, students will be subject to disciplinary action by their department.
+They must submit a copy of the current CPR card to the designated clinical education/fieldwork coordinator prior to the respective expiration date.
+Failure to comply with these requirements will result in a delay in their clinical placement or removal from the clinical/fieldwork education site.
+If students are removed from the site and do not obtain clearance within the timeline designates by department, students will be subject to disciplinary action by their department.